 The number of participants is limited to 8.
 Places will be allocated on a first come, first serve basis.
 The course will be officially confirmed, when at least 5 individuals are enrolled.

-Individuals interested in attending this online course must return their completed registration forms by e-mail to TStat by the 21st May 2021 (firstname.lastname@example.org).
+Individuals interested in attending this course must return their completed registration forms by email (firstname.lastname@example.org) to TStat by the 10th June 2022.

-Due to the ongoing COVID-19 situation, the 2021 edition of this training course will be offered ONLINE on a part-time basis from the 31st of May to the 4th of June 2021.
+Due to the current pandemic situation, the 2022 edition of this training course will now be offered ONLINE, on a part-time basis on the 20th-21st-22nd and 27th-28th of June.